alterphp/EasyAdminMongoOdmBundle/README.md

 ## TODOs

-* Controller listener to implement (and override controller by configuration)
 * Exception listener for production env ?
 * QueryBuilder => deal with associations ?
 * PropertyConfigPass is not implemented => item `format` per field is not preset